RoadieHQ/marketing-site/content/docs/integrations/lighthouse/index.md

 ## Prerequisites

-In order to use the Light plugin, you need to have a running version of Spotify's Lighthouse Audit Service and a publicly accessible url for it.
+In order to use the Lighthouse plugin, you need to have a running version of Spotify's Lighthouse Audit Service and a publicly accessible url for it.

 ## Adding the plugin

-First, set the url of your Lighthouse Audit Service within Roadie by going to Administration->Settings->Lighthouse or at the following url:
+First, set the url of your Lighthouse Audit Service deployment within Roadie by going to Administration->Settings->Lighthouse or at the following url:

 ```text
 https://<tenant-name>.roadie.so/administration/settings/lighthouse